-Requirements for the M.A. in Theology and the M.A. in Christian Ministries
+Requirements for the M.A. in Theology (MAT) and the M.A. in Christian Ministries (MACM)

-The M.A. in Theology is a general theological studies degree that can serve a student's goals in multiple ways.
-The M.A. in Christian Ministries is a degree oriented toward leadership in specialized ministries.
+The M.A. in Theology (hereafter MAT) is a general theological studies degree that can serve a student's goals in multiple ways.
+The M.A. in Christian Ministries (hereafter MACM) is a degree oriented toward leadership in specialized ministries.
 Students choose an area of emphasis.

-Successful completion of the M.A. in Theology or the M.A. in Christian Ministries requires 48 credits including a culminating experience.
-This experience may be a colloquium, thesis, or comprehensive exam for M.A. in Theology students.
-The M.A. in Christian Ministries requires a semester of field placement and a concurrent seminar called "Ministry-in-Context."
+Successful completion of the MAT or the MACM requires 48 credits including a culminating experience.
+This experience may be a colloquium or thesis.
+The MACM requires a semester of field placement and a concurrent seminar called "Ministry-in-Context."

-The maximum time for completion of a degree is eight years, with a minimum GPA of 2.7.
+The maximum time for completion of a degree is eight years, with a minimum GPA of 3.0 for the MAT and a minimum GPA of 2.7 for the MACM.

-Requirements for Doctor of Ministry
+Requirements for Doctor of Ministry (D.Min.)

-The Doctor of Ministry is an advanced theological degree designed for practitioners in the field of ministry.
+The Doctor of Ministry (hereafter D.Min.) is an advanced theological degree designed for practitioners in the field of ministry.
 Admission requires a Master of Divinity or its educational equivalent; substantial ministry experience; and capacity for advanced competence in ministry practice and reflection.
 Successful completion of the D.Min. requires 6 intensive courses; 3 research online courses; and culminating ministry project with thesis.
 Additional information can be found in the D.Min.
 Handbook.